lammps/lammps/doc/src/fix_electrode_conp.rst

 ----------

+These fixes compute a global (extensive) scalar, a global (intensive) vector, and a global array, which can be accessed by various :doc:`output commands <Howto_output>`.

+The global scalar outputs the energy added to the system by this fix, which is the negative of the total charge on each electrode multiplied by that electrode's potential.

+The global vector outputs the potential on each electrode (and thus has *N* entries if the fix manages *N* electrode groups), in :doc:`units <Units>` of electric field multiplied by distance (thus volts for *real* and *metal* units).
+The electrode groups' ordering follows the order in which they were input in the fix command using *couple*.
+The global vector output is useful for *fix electrode/conq* and *fix electrode/thermo*, where potential is dynamically updated based on electrolyte configuration instead of being directly set.

-These fixes compute a global array which can be accessed by various :doc:`output commands <Howto_output>`.
-The array has *N* rows and *2N+2* columns, where *N* is the number of electrode groups managed by the fix.
+The global array has *N* rows and *2N+1* columns, where the fix manages *N* electrode groups managed by the fix.
 For the *I*-th row of the array, the elements are:

-* array[I][1] = potential instantaneously applied to group *I*
 * array[I][1] = total charge that group *I* would have had *if it were at 0 V applied potential*
 * array[I][2 to *N* + 1] = the *N* entries of the *I*-th row of the electrode
   capacitance matrix (definition follows)
 * array[I][*N* + 2 to *2N* + 1] = the *N* entries of the *I*-th row of the electrode
   elastance matrix (the inverse of the electrode capacitance matrix)

-The first column is handy for *fix electrode/conq* and *fix electrode/thermo* simulations, to output the potentials dynamically calculated and imposed by the fix (see following formula).
-The potential is in units of electric field times distance, which gives volts for most (but not all) :doc:`units <units>` settings.

 The :math:`N \times N` electrode capacitance matrix, denoted :math:`\mathbf{C}` in the following equation, summarizes how the total charge induced on each electrode